AndrewJBateman/programming-resources-planning/README.md

 * how-to: instructions on how to do more complex tasks.

-* a readme template that will soon be used for all my 200 or so repos.
+* a readme template that will soon be in use for all >200 repos.

-* web-links:  links to useful programming resources
+* web-links: links to useful programming resources.

 ## Contact